Frequently Asked Questions: Meal Plans

 Meal Plans are built for food and beverages only.
 Consumable OTC medications are eligible for purchase on the meal plan, but toiletries are not.
 Meal plans are not valid on merchandise, gift cards, alcohol or gratuity.

 You can pick up a temporary meal card from the SDSU Dining Office (Education Building, Room 112) or pay for your meal and bring your receipts to the SDSU Dining Office or email them to firstname.lastname@example.org for a refund within two weeks of your purchase.
 The receipts must be from a location where the meal plan is accepted and within the stipulations of your meal plan.
 If you are requesting a refund from a location that sells alcohol, please ensure that you submit an itemized receipt.
+Always leave enough funds in your meal plan account to cover your reimbursement request.

 I'm sick and cannot go out to use my meal plan.
 What can I do?